tassdr/framework-energy-consumption/README.md

 Once all the repositories have been cloned, put all the folders inside a root folder.

-Please refer each links in order to install everything you need for run all the frameworks.
-Make sure to run only the commands for install the dependencies, without running the command for run the frameworks.
+Please refer each links in order to install everything you need to run all the frameworks.
+Make sure to run only the commands for installing the dependencies, without running the command to run the frameworks.

-Before starting all the frameworks, just a little modification in needed.
+Before starting all the frameworks, just a little modification is needed.
 Go the React/Mobx folder and open the package.json file.
 In the section "script" and in the option "start" add the following code: `PORT=3006` before "react-scripts start".

 In order to start all the frameworks, open 9 different terminal windows and go to each sub-directories containing the repositories.
 Then run the following commands.